Peltoche/ical-rs/README.md

 By default all the features are included but you can choose to include in you project only the needed ones.

 #### Warning
-  The parsers (LineParser / IcalParser) only parse the content and set to uppercase the case-insensitive fields.
+  The parsers (PropertyParser / IcalParser) only parse the content and set to uppercase the case-insensitive fields.
 No checks are made on the fields validity.

 ### IcalParser / VcardParser

-Wrap the result of the LineParser into components.
+Wrap the result of the PropertyParser into components.

-Each component can contains properties (ie: LineParsed) or sub-components.
+Each component can contains properties (ie: Property) or sub-components.

 * The IcalParser return IcalCalendar
 * The VcardParser return VcardContact